CollingsKenny/CollingsKenny/README.md

   # Hi, I'm Kenny

 <samp>I am a react.js and full-stack developer looking to start my career.
-I love working with hooks, automating the little things, and mountain biking.</samp>
+I emjoy working with React, creating things, and mountain biking.</samp>
 </div>

 - 🎵 I’m currently working on a project using the spotify api.